Sythnog/DefensiveCTFChalTemplate/README.md

 SSH password for `root` on the vulnerable machine is by default `notS0S3cr3tSSHPa55`, which can be changed in the Dockerfile if desired.

+Once you have used SSH to access the machine, and have made your changes, then the service can be restarted with `killall python3; python3 /opt/notFoundService/vulnService.py`

 ## The current example
 The service is vulnerable to server-side template injection SSTI.